77Vincent/sequelize-easy-query/README.md

 })
 ```

-By doing as follow, "User" now supports multiple queries using query string with safety.
+By doing as follow, "User" now supports multiple queries using querystring with safety.
 ```js
 const seq = require('sequelize-easy-query')